PrepMarquis/novela-hugo-starter/content/post/sustainability-factor-in-gen-z-startups-and-social-enterprises.md

 I have been working exclusively with young entrepreneurs and founders since the spring of 2018 @ [uretkenakademi.com](https://uretkenakademi.com) we run a fully online incubator program targeted exclusively to solve preexisting problems at certain vertical sectors.
 So you don't actually worry about thinking on product-market fit.
 While you should be working on your **actual product**.

 Anyways, from the moment I set my mind up to become an entrepreneur. (_circa 2017_) I'd spend times to get to know young entrepreneurs in the ecosystem.
 What they do and what is that with their background so that they carried themselves (or carried by others) to actually launch a product in such early ages.
-Often times this age scale drops to 14-15 even into the first years of middle school if we look at the individual small projects and recognize them as an "_initiative_"
+Often times this age scale drops to 14-15 even into the first years of middle school if we look at the individual small projects and recognize them as an "_initiative_" some others were doing all sorts of things while in high school or in early college.

-It is typical that with the surge of internet usage among young people, we consider working in small, independent projects more than ever
+It is typical that with the surge of internet usage among young people, we consider working in small, independent projects more than ever.
+Digital hustles have lower entry tresholds, most of the resources and guides to launch an MVP are free.
+And with the startup bloom in the recent 4 years conventional education facilities really giving tech education a push for youngsters completing their secondary education.

+* Most of the work done in Gen-Z startups are **pro-bono**, it hurts the ownership and continuity.
+* Some people are doing it because it is somewhat cool
+* Gen-Z entrepreneurs and founders work in cycles.